-Simon Hellemans, JSPS Postdoctoral Fellow
+Simon Hellemans, Postdoctoral Researcher

 I obtained my Ph.D. in 2019 from the Evolutionary Biology & Ecology lab at the Free University of Brussels (ULB; Brussels, Belgium).
 I investigated the ecology and the evolution of the conditional use of sex in a group of phylogenetically related neotropical termites.
 Notably, we described the first nutritional symbiosis between termites and the endosymbiotic bacterium Wolbachia —notorious for being a master manipulator of arthropod reproductive biology.